ARM-software/tracetooltests/README.md

 Modifying runs
 --------------

+Most tests have command line parameters.
+To see which, run it with --help

 These environment variables can be set to modify the tests:

 * TOOLSTEST_TIMES    - the number of frames or loops to run